 I am a first-time parent to a now 9-month-old daughter.
 It has been an incredible experience, and for the first time, I understand what parents meant when they said, “trust me when you have kids, you will understand.”
 I am lucky that my wife has a degree in childhood development and has been a preschool teacher for 9 years.
 Even with that support, I am reminded daily that this is my first time doing this, and sometimes I feel like I have no clue what I am doing.

 I am a researcher at heart, so I enjoy doing a deep dive into current topics on child development, and how I should be feeding, playing with, and mentally engaging my daughter.
 Before checkups with our pediatrician, I like to get a list of questions prepared.

 However, I have noticed in our meetings that I get a little hesitant and reserved about asking questions.
 I don’t want to ask a stupid question.
-I don’t want my pediatrician to think I don’t trust him or the recommendation.
-And I especially don’t want to annoy him by being yet another person with questions they found on Google or YouTube.
+I don’t want my pediatrician to think I don’t trust her or the recommendation.
+And I especially don’t want to annoy hers by being yet another person with questions they found on Google or YouTube.